 Once you have all your beads threaded, you have a choice of different French beading techniques to use, depending on the type of flower or shape of petal or leaf you want to make.
 The most basic flowers can be created using one of a series of the ‘loop’ methods.
 These include the single loop, double loop, three row crossover and four row crossover.
 You can make strings of these loops that can be formed into a flower, for example, a daisy.
 Just add a separate centre to complete your flower.

-If you want to make leaves for your flower, or a flower that is made from individual petals, like a rose, or a lily, then you will need to learn the ‘basic’ technique.
-This involves wrapping rows of beads up and down a length of wire.
-You can shape the tips into rounded or pointed ends, depending on the type of petal shape that you want.
+If you want to make leaves for your flower, or a flower that is made from individual petals, like a rose, or a lily, then you will need to learn the shape the tips into rounded or pointed ends, depending on the type of petal shape that you want.
 There are also variations on this technique which can be used to create dome-like shapes, like the centre in the daisy pictured above.
 Or you can make donut shapes to be used as a calyx for a flower.